bigricherd/yelp-camp-express/README.md

 <h3> Notice </h3>

-This application is currently not live after Heroku discontinued their free product plans.
+This application is not currently live and has not been since Heroku discontinued their free product plans.

 Re-deploying is not a major priority at the moment, and my other projects such as MyFitnessCal are more representative of my skillset anyway.